 An avid sports fan, Spiller began his career as an assistant editor for the Associated Press in New York City (1997-1998).
 In addition, Spiller served as captain of the Rutgers University ice hockey team, leading the Scarlet Knights to two championships.
 He also has served as a coach for local travel and high school teams, as well as the Rutgers University women’s ice hockey team.
 Spiller’s focus as NJEA vice president is on helping members become more involved at the community level in confronting the challenges that face public education and school employees.
 He sees the burden placed on middle-class families today as one of the most critical issues to be addressed.

-He and his wife Lauren, also a public school teacher, live in Montclair with their son.
-Since May 2012, he has served as a member of the town council.
-He is also a member of the Montclair Business Improvement District, a member of the Montclair NAACP, the League of Women Voters and many other local groups and organizations.
+He and his wife Lauren, also a public school teacher, live in Montclair with their sons.
+Since May 2012, he has served as a member of the town council and now currently serves as Mayor.
+He is also a member of the Montclair Business Improvement District.